 As the transaction price is split up into the various bands it transcends and the stamp duty rate for each respective band is applied to the amount of the transaction price within each band, an overall de facto stamp rate emerges for any given transaction price, as shown in the graph below.

 The actual stamp tax due for any given transaction price is plotted below.
-If you are a prospective buyer of mid-to-high priced property in Wales, you might want to expedite it now while SDLT rates still apply.

 |Price of property||LTT rate

 |up to £180K||0%||3%|